My brothers pic.twitter.com/7Z0WjCkU40

 SkyBridge, which manages about $7.5 billion in assets, has been approached by private-equity firms, mid-to-large asset management companies and sovereign wealth funds, said the person.
 Scaramucci, SkyBridge’s biggest shareholder, has yet to decide whether the sale will be limited to his stake, the person said.

 But perhaps Scaramucci is just being smart here again, selling his hedge fund at the top of the stock market.
-If this is the top.
-Who knows, but we must be close.
-And, maybe he’ll be able to reduce his taxes on the sale, like Rex Tillerson does when he joins the administration.
+If the market is near the “top”.
+Who really knows, but we must be close to a “top”.
+And, maybe he’ll be able to reduce his taxes on the sale of his fund of hedge funds, like Rex Tillerson does when he joins the administration.
 Not sure if you can avoid taxes though when you sell your fund of hedge funds.